Sexual assault: Prevention

 U.S. troops in Afghanistan hold a 5K run/walk for Sexual Assault Awareness Month.

 Sexual harassment and assault may be prevented by secondary school, college, workplace and public education programs.
 At least one program for fraternity men produced "sustained behavioral change".
 At least one study showed that creative campaigns with attention grabbing slogans and images that market consent are effective tools to raise awareness of campus sexual assault and related issues.

-Several research-based rape prevention programs have been tested and verified through scientific studies.
-The rape prevention programs that have the strongest empirical data in the research literature include the following:
+Several research-based rape prevention programs have been tested and verified through scientific studies, and several rape prevention programs have the strongest empirical data in the research literature.
 The Men's and Women's Programs, also known as the One in Four programs, were written by John Foubert. and is focused on increasing empathy toward rape survivors and motivating people to intervene as bystanders in sexual assault situations.
 Published data shows that high-risk persons who saw the Men's and Women's Program committed 40% fewer acts of sexually coercive behavior than those who did not.
 They also committed acts of sexual coercion that were eight times less severe than a control group.
 Further research also shows that people who saw the Men's and Women's Program reported more efficacy in intervening and greater willingness to help as a bystander after seeing the program.
 Several additional studies are available documenting its efficacy.

 Bringing in the Bystander was written by Victoria Banyard.
 Its focus is on who bystanders are, when they have helped, and how to intervene as a bystander in risky situations.
 The program includes a brief empathy induction component and a pledge to intervene in the future.
 Several studies show strong evidence of favorable outcomes including increased bystander efficacy, increased willingness to intervene as a bystander, and decreased rape myth acceptance.
 The MVP: Mentors in Violence Prevention was written by Jackson Katz.
 This program focuses on discussing a male bystander who did not intervene when a woman was in danger.
 An emphasis is placed on encouraging men to be active bystanders, rather than standing by when they notice abuse.
 The bulk of the presentation is on processing hypothetical scenarios.
 Outcomes reported in research literature include lower levels of sexism and increased belief that participants could prevent violence against women.